ExpressLRS/Docs/docs/software/mavlink.md

     1. In the Ports tab, on the UARTx row, make sure `RX Serial` is enabled, set the `Telemetry Output` to `MAVLink`, and the baud rate to `460800`.
     1. In the Receiver tab, set the Receiver type to `Serial (via UART)` and the `Serial Receiver Provider` to `MAVLINK`.
     1. Save and reboot the flight controller.

-!!! note "NOTE: ArduPilot parameters"
-    The `x` in the ArduPilot `SRx_` parameters does **not** need to be the same `x` as the in the `SERIALx` parameters.
-Often they are the same but that must not always be true.
-In case of doubt you have to figure this out by trial and error or just set all of them to the same value.

 ## Handset Setup